Migrating from Cocoa Touch

 To learn more about menus, read Application Menu and Pop-up List Programming Topics.

-OS X defines an architecture for document-based apps because this content model is common for the platform.
-This architecture is closely based on the Model-View-Controller design pattern.
+OS X takes support for documents a step farther, defining an extensive architecture for document-based apps, because this content model is common for the platform.
+The OS X document architecture is closely based on the Model-View-Controller design pattern.
 Each document has its own main window and can have secondary windows for auxiliary functions.
 When you use Xcode to develop a document-based app, you get appropriately configured nib files and stub source files for the

 NSDocument subclass used to manage your documents.